 For those who aren’t heartless enough to force their kids to fill up their holiday calendar with extra tuition sessions, don’t worry—there are other ways to keep the small people in your home occupied than forking out the cash for a Nintendo Switch, or baiting them with your iPad.

-Here are five cheap ways to entertain your kids during the June holidays that don’t involve screens.
+Here are five cheap ways to entertain your kids during the March school holidays that don’t involve screens.

 Kids adore treasure hunts, and geocaching lets you send yours on a treasure hunt no matter where in Singapore you are.
 You get a chance to explore Singapore with your kids at random and for free, while hunting for a cache left behind by another player.